-"When we escalated at...a Swiss chemicals producer over the summer this year, it actually generated quite a bit of of media interest in Switzerland where they are domiciled, and that drove the company into engaging with us because, even though they are not a household name in terms of the products, they are a household name in terms of [being] a big employer in their part of Switzerland.
-And the family that mostly owns the company cares about its reputation and didn't like being called into question...
-Fundamentally, it's easier if they are a consumer brand, it's much easier to whip up a news story, but... we've seen that it's not impossible to to get some influence even if it's not a consumer company."
+"When we escalated at...a chemicals producer over the summer this year, it actually generated quite a bit of media interest in the country where they are based, and that drove the company into engaging with us because, even though they are not a household name in terms of the products, they are a household name in terms of [being] a big employer there.
+And the company cares about its reputation and didn't like being called into question...
+Fundamentally, it's easier if they are a consumer brand, it's much easier to whip up a news story, but... we've seen that it's not impossible to get some influence even if it's not a consumer company."